jianwdong/K12-STEM-Curriculum-Checklist/curriculum.md

 #### Electricity and Magnetism
 - [ ] Building simple parallel vs. serial circuits with snap-together kits.
 - [ ] Playing with magnets to understand attraction and repulsion.
-- [ ] Understanding the concept of a power source like a battery.
+- [ ] Lighting a small light bulb with a battery (be careful!)

 #### Chemical, Biological, & Motor Skills
 - [ ] Simple kitchen chemistry (mixing ingredients, observing reactions like baking soda and vinegar).
-- [ ] Phases of elements.
+- [ ] Introducingn the phases of elements and compounds.
 Example: Ice, water, steam.
 - [ ] Gross and fine motor skill development through building, drawing, and outdoor play.

 ### 🗣️ Language